ilveron/cyber-offense-and-defense/countermeasures/12 - OAuth authentication.md

 - If service provider and identity provider are hosted in **the same domain**, use session-based authentication, as it's **safer**
 ![[Pasted image 20250114193443.png]]
 ## Vulnerabilities & Prevention
+Vulnerabilities usually arise due to the flexibility and vague (by design) specificiation of OAuth. *Many configuration settings that are necessary for keeping users' data secure are optional*.
 - **USE ALLOW LISTS** - both to mitigate open redirects (token theft) and improper validation
 - **DO NOT** experiment with custom implementations, there exist well established libraries
 - **DO NOT** put excessive trust in confidentiality of tokens stored in browsers